VenaMaybe/first_flask_site/README.md

 # first_flask_site
-This is my first attemt at making a website and using flask!
+This is my first attempt at making a website and using flask!